oracle/weblogic-kubernetes-operator/README.md

 Find the names of the persistent volume claim and the persistent volume in the domain custom resource YAML file, or if it is not available, check for the `domainUID` in the metadata on the persistent volumes.

 To permanently delete the actual domain configuration, delete the physical volume using the appropriate tools.
 For example, if the persistent volume used the `HostPath provider`, then delete the corresponding directory on the Kubernetes master.

-Be aware that there may be metric data from the domain in Prometheus if this option was used.
-These data will need to be deleted separately, if desired.

 ## Removing the operator